Bridging the Gaps Between Transportation & Tourism

 The Golden Gate Bridge, Highway & Transportation District knew that it needed a new visual identity for its website, but weren’t sure where to begin.
 FFW helped it understand its needs and determine how best to design outstanding digital experiences for locals and tourists alike.

-The Golden Gate Bridge, Highway & Transportation District operates the Golden Gate Bridge and provides safe and reliable public transportation on Golden Gate Transit buses and Golden Gate Ferry.
 Last year, 38 million vehicles crossed the Golden Gate Bridge and over 9 million customers rode the transit systems.
 Millions more visitors came to or crossed the bridge each year, and those who tried to find information online before arriving were frustrated by an antiquated, clunky website.
 The District knew it needed a new visual design, so it contracted FFW to prototype a stunning new visual direction that would offer an enhanced user experience.
 Note: this new design is currently not yet live on their website.

 Understanding Content Chaos